ebu/libadm/docs/tutorial.rst

 is bound to the parent :cpp:class:`adm::AudioObject` duration.
 The lifetime of the :cpp:class:`adm::AudioObject`, if not given explictily, is bound to the length of the :cpp:class:`adm::AudioProgramme` or, if that's not set either, to the length of the file.

-Thus, it's easy to imagine situations where not all informations are available during the setup of `adm::AudioBlockFormat` s.
+Thus, it's easy to imagine situations where not all information is available during the setup of `adm::AudioBlockFormat` s.

-This library provides some utility functions that are supposed to postpone the duration setting to a later point in time when all information are available, and therefore should help in writing standard conforment ADM documents.
+This library provides some utility functions that are supposed to postpone the duration setting to a later point in time when all information is available, and therefore should help in writing standard conforment ADM documents.

 Consider the following code: